BUX (brokerage)

-BUX is a European mobile brokerage company, based in Amsterdam and London.
-Retail investors buy shares, ETFs and cryptocurrency through the BUX app.
-BUX allows users CFD trading through its Stryk app and crypto trading using the BUX Crypto platform.
+BUX is a European mobile brokerage company, based in Amsterdam.
+Retail investors can buy shares and ETFs through the platform.
+BUX is a subsidiary of ABN AMRO.

 History

 BUX was founded in July 2013 by Nick Bortot, a former executive at Dutch online broker BinckBank.
 The initial funding came from the founders and Orange Growth Capital.

 The company launched its first BUX app in September 2014 in the Netherlands and several months later in the UK.
 It was based on CFD trading.

 In September 2015, BUX raised from the American/British venture investor Initial Capital.
 In February 2016, it raised another from Holtzbrinck Ventures, and existing shareholders Orange Growth Capital and Velocity Capital.
 Also in February 2016, the app became available in Germany.

 In 2016 the company won "Accenture Innovation Awards".
 Also Wired UK included the company into its "Europe's hottest startups 2016" list.
 In October 2016, the company removed the BUX app from app stores for Belgium just 1 month after launch, due to local law prohibiting the commercialization of leveraged CFDs.